AlSaqr-platform/he-soc/README.md

 Two IPs from Infineon must be downloaded manually, as they require to create an account on Infineon website and log-in.
 The two IPs are [hyperram_models](https://www.infineon.com/dgdl/Infineon-S27KL0641_S27KS0641_VERILOG-SimulationModels-v05_00-EN.zip?fileId=8ac78c8c7d0d8da4017d0f6349a14f68) and [spi_flash](https://www.infineon.com/dgdl/Infineon-S25fs256s-SimulationModels-v02_00-EN.zip?fileId=8ac78c8c7d0d8da4017d0f6251a24e7b).

 In Makefile, the variable VIPS_ROOT must be updated with the location of your VIPs directory.
-For those who have already worked with this repository, it is enough to copy somewhere outside the direcoty the VIPs dir, and provide as VIPS_ROOT its location.
+For those who have already worked with this repository, it is enough to copy somewhere in /home/ directory the VIPs folder from an old he-soc/ local repository (located under he-soc/hardware/tb/vips), and provide as VIPS_ROOT its new location.

 For those approaching for the first time this setup, you need to create a directory "vips" somewhere in your /home/ and copy into that the hyperram models and spi flash models.
 The structure must be the following: